Kempston Urban District: Premises

 For the first few years of its existence, Kempston Urban District Council met at Bedford Road School in Kempston.
 New offices and a council chamber were built in 1904 at 104 Bedford Road, Kempston, being officially opened on 13 October 1904.
 The council stayed at 104 Bedford Road until 1970 when it moved to The Manor on Manor Drive in Kempston.

 Abolition

 Kempston Urban District was abolished under the Local Government Act 1972, becoming part of Bedford District on 1 April 1974.
-A successor parish was created for the town, called Kempston Town Council, which continued to be based at The Manor until 1996 when it returned to 104 Bedford Road.
+A successor parish was created covering the area of the former urban district, with its council taking the name Kempston Town Council, which continued to be based at The Manor until 1996 when it returned to 104 Bedford Road.
 A community centre was built behind 104 Bedford Road at the time, which was named Centenary Hall, marking the anniversary of the creation of the Urban District Council a hundred years earlier.